 Harder Wheels ( 95a to 100a ) are most common for street or technical skateboarding.
 These wheels have less friction and ride faster.
 Wheels of this durometer are versatile and work well in the most common skating areas such as street, park, or vert.

 Some wheel hardness is measured in Durometer B; wheels using this scale tend to be a lot harder.
 Refer to the durometer chart for conversion between Durometer A and Durometer B ratings.

 This is evo.
 We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
 Our goal is to provide you with great information to make your purchase easy.

 Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.
 They can help you find the right products to fit your needs.

-Bearings are all manufactured at the same size which makes the process of buying bearings simpler.
+Bearings are all manufactured in the same size which makes the process of buying bearings simpler - any bearing will fit any wheel.
 Bearings fit inside the wheels and allow them to spin with less friction and greater speed.
-Differences in bearings relate more to the quality of construction and the speed rating of the bearings themselves.
+Differences in bearings include the quality of construction and the speed rating of the bearings themselves.

 Speed Rating or ABEC

 Bearings are rated on a speed scale called ABEC (Annular Bearing Engineer's Committee) factor, which classifies the speed of the bearing on a scale of 1,3,5,7, and 9.
 The higher the ABEC rating of a bearing, the less friction the bearing will experience and the faster the wheel will spin.
 Higher quality bearings will have sturdier construction, less friction, and often have a higher ABEC rating.
 Beginners don’t necessarily need more than an ABEC 3 or 5.